Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: Introduction

-Elements of calculus via regularization were extended to Banach space valued processes in a series of papers, see e.g. \cite{DGRNote, DiGirolamiRusso09, DiGirolamiRusso11, DiGirolamiRusso11Fukushima}.

-We start introducing two classical notions of stochastic calculus in Banach spaces, which appear in \cite{MetivierPellaumail80} and \cite{Dinculeanu00}: the scalar and tensor quadratic variations.
-We propose here a regularization approach, even though, originally appeared in a discretization framework.
+Elements of calculus via regularization were extended to Banach space valued processes in a series of papers, see e.g. \cite{DiGirolamiRusso11, DiGirolamiRusso09, DGRNote, DiGirolamiRusso11Fukushima}.
+We go on introducing two classical notions of stochastic calculus in Banach spaces, which appear in \cite{MetivierPellaumail80} and \cite{Dinculeanu00}: the scalar and tensor quadratic variations.
+We propose here a regularization approach, even though, originally they appeared in a discretization framework.
 The two monographs above use the term {\it real} instead of {\it scalar}; we have decided to change it to avoid confusion with the quadratic variation of real processes.